 Fixed Interest

 Fixed interest is when the rate of a loan does not change.
 Since the rates never change, monthly payments will also be consistent throughout the loan term.
-Fixed interest rates can make budgeting for a loan extremely convenient since you don’t have to worry about payments potentially being higher or lower each month.
+A payday loan can have a variable or fixed rate.
+However, fixed interest rates can make budgeting for a loan extremely convenient since you don’t have to worry about payments potentially being higher or lower each month.

 Variable Interest

 Variable interest means that the rate of the loan can change from month to month.
 Variable rates are determined by current market conditions, which means you may pay more for some months and save money for others.
-Depending on the market, loans with variable rates may be a great way to save money on a loan for people who can handle a bit of financial fluctuation in their payments.
+Depending on the market, a variable rate loan may be a great way to save money on a loan for people who can handle a bit of financial fluctuation in their payments.

 Simple Interest